 In 2020, a raft of new Ambassadors joins the ranks of specially selected image makers who spearhead change and share Canon's passion for visual storytelling.
 Bold and inspirational, the Canon EMEA Ambassador Programme represents and supports current and future generations of photographers and filmmakers.

 "The Ambassadors are an amazing group of people who can talk about the industry, our products and their genre of photography from a unique perspective," says Susie Donaldson, ITCG European Marketing Director for Canon Europe.
 "That might be through workshops or education, or through the amazing images and videos they create which inspire our customers to do more and challenge themselves."

-Photography editor and curator Monica Allende is another panellist for the Canon Europe Ambassador Programme, and she concurs: “We have documentarians taking photographs, video and creating soundscapes.
+The close connections forged between Canon and the photographic community are built on mutual respect and an appreciation of the challenges facing today's professionals.
+Photography editor, curator and panellist for the Canon EMEA Ambassador Programme, Monica Allende, believes stills photographers are increasingly expected to diversify their output and create a broad range of content.
+"We have documentarians taking photographs, video and creating soundscapes.
 They're investigating every aspect of a scene and looking at their subject from multiple perspectives, and these different narratives are then presented as multi-sensorial, documentary experiences."

 But no matter what content they’re producing, being able to tell a story that resonates is of critical importance.
 “I’m passionate about stories,” says Monica.
 “In the way that I have always worked and how I work now when I’m curating, I look for stories.
 For me, the medium is all part of the language you use to enhance your story.
 But I expect the stories to be profound and well thought out.”